 By the time the Canadians arrived in the Ypres Salient in the spring of 1915, the devastation brought on by the war was on full display.
-The ancient city of Ypres, France had been flattened by German shell fire the previous October.
+The ancient city of Ypres, Belgium had been flattened by German shell fire the previous October.

 In the late afternoon of April 22nd, 1915 the German army took advantage of a favorable wind to release a cloud of chlorine gas.
-Soldiers of the Canadian 1st Division watched as the yellow-green cloud descended into the French trenches.
+Soldiers of the Canadian 1st Division watched as the yellow-green cloud descended into the Belgian trenches.
 Chaos ensued as panicked soldiers inhaled the lethal chemical.